Zonorai/Tenants/README.md

 This repository integrates with Finbuckle.MultiTenant using a Claim-Based Strategy and provides common use-cases that go along with multi-tenancy.

-`dotnet add package Zonorai.Tenants --version 1.0.6`
+`dotnet add package Zonorai.Tenants --version 1.0.7`

+'Don't use any package lower than 1.0.7'

 ## Implementation Details
 Functions are exposed as **Mediatr Command/Query Endpoints** with **Notifications** for each command, making it easy to **extend** this library.

 Persistence is driven by **EF CORE**.

+There are three providers available by default: Postgre, SqlLite, SqlServer each with migrations ready.

 **Clean-Architecture** was used to build out this project and each respective layer has a separate nuget package.